 Frances Wilson holds Licentiate and Associate Diplomas (both with distinction) in Piano Performance, and for 12 years ran a popular, over-subscribed private piano teaching practice from her home in SW London.
 She has written articles on piano playing for Pianist magazine’s online content, has acted as a syllabus consultant for LCM and Trinity College London piano exams, and contributed teaching notes for the current ABRSM piano syllabus.

-She has studied privately with Penelope Roskell (Professor of Piano and Piano Pedagogy at Trinity-Laban Conservatoire of Music and Dance) and Graham Fitch, participated in masterclasses and courses with Murray McLachlan, Stephen Savage, Charlotte Tomlinson and Alan Fraser, and received mentorship from concert pianist James Lisney.
+She has studied privately with Penelope Roskell (Professor of Piano and Piano Pedagogy at Trinity-Laban Conservatoire of Music and Dance) and Graham Fitch, and has participated in masterclasses and courses with Sarah Beth Briggs, Murray McLachlan, Stephen Savage, Charlotte Tomlinson and Alan Fraser.

 an excellent teacher, with an undoubted gift for communicating the techniques and the joys of piano playing